Common iora: Taxonomy

 In 1747 the English naturalist George Edwards included an illustration and a description of the common iora in the second volume of his A Natural History of Uncommon Birds.
 He used the English name "The Green Indian Fly-Catcher".
 Edwards based his hand-coloured etching on a specimen that had been sent from Bengal to the silk-pattern designer and naturalist Joseph Dandridge in London.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the common iora in the genus Motacilla.
 Linnaeus included a brief description, coined the binomial name Motacilla tiphia and cited Edwards' work.
-The common iora is now placed in the genus Aegithina that was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The common iora is now placed in the genus Aegithina that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The genus name Aegithina is from Ancient Greek aigithos or aiginthos, a mythical bird mentioned by Aristotle and other classical authors.
 The etymology of specific epithet tiphia is uncertain.
 It may be from the Ancient Greek tuphē, tiara, from Tiphys who in Greek mythology was the helmsman of the Argonauts.